cpilipis/Mountain_climbing_simulator/README.md

 # Mountain_climbing_simulator
 I wrote this one back when I was in middle school.
 It's pretty ugly, but it still works today with a modern LOVE version without any modification and the code seems OK enough.
 Collision is a little jank as far as the rock goes but it works in the game's favor and feels fine to play with.

+This game is alright as an example of a "Minimum viable product" when learning to make games.
+However, if I were making it today, I would change the colors of the ground and sky and rock so it's easier to tell them apart.
+(I was obsessed with "grass green, sky blue, wow it's so realistic" back then).

 Anyways, here's the original README I wrote back in the day...

 # Mountain_climbing_simulator